lapsrun/laps.run/content/track/us/ca/uc-san-diego.md

 surface_type: artificial
 surface_color: red
 turn_diameter_meters: 60.87
+turn_radius_b_meters:
 speed_rating: -8.77
 steeple_water_location:

 ---
 Triton Track and Field Stadium.
 9730 Hopkins Dr, San Diego, CA 92121
 <!--more-->

+There is a lane 0 (probably for joggers?).
+My measurements are from the inner rail of lane 1.